- 26 Mar 2021

 Providing ALT text (alternative text inserted as a word or phrase) on your images with detailed, clear, and concise descriptions will allow screen readers to describe what your image is portraying.
 This ALT text instructs a range of assistive technologies to read or display this as an alternative to displaying the image.

-With regards to video and audio, you should include captions and a transcript to allow those who have a hearing impairment to be able to access your content.
+With regards to video and audio, including captions and a transcript will allow those who have a hearing impairment to be able to access your content.
 YouTube, as an example, produces transcripts automatically.
 However, when transcripts are not featured on a platform; you can provide a transcript in a separate document with a link and ensure you describe dialogue and necessary sounds accordingly.

 Documents